 Not for everyone

 For instance, monofocal and toric intraocular lenses can be used for any eye condition, including those with astigmatism.
 However, implants with multifocal components are reserved for eyes which are perfectly healthy except for cataracts.
-"The decision is based on the patient’s eye condition, visual needs, lifestyle and cost," said Prof Chee.
+"The decision is based on the patient’s eye condition, visual needs, lifestyle and cost," added Dr Wong.